introvertapp/introvert/README.md

 When enabled:

-- Successful submissions are stored in SQLite
+- Successful submissions are stored in local DB
 - Episodes display:
-  - Pulsating dot next to title = already submitted
+  - Logo of DB submission was made to is displayed

 Stored data includes:
 - provider ID + episode ID
 - IMDb ID
 - season/episode numbers
-- intro start/end timestamps
+- segment type and timestamps
 - submission result + timestamp

 ---